The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Proof of the theorem in the canonical setting

 Note that the Lagrange multiplier did not appear (that is $\nu_\kappa = 0$) in the previous case as the condition $\lambda^{\min} < \rho$ meant that the constraint was not active.
 Solving this relation for $\gamma_\kappa$ we get

 Passing to a subsequence we can further assume that the sequence $\nu_\kappa$ is convergent to some $\nu_0 \le 0$ (possibly $\nu_0 = - \infty$).
-Using this fact we can repeat the argument used in the proofs of Proposition \ref{pointwise} and Proposition \ref{zero_difference} -- we can show, with a proper selection of a subsequence, that $\gamma_\kappa$ converges pointwise to
+Using this fact we can repeat the argument used in the proofs of Lemma \ref{pointwise} and Lemma \ref{zero_difference} -- we can show, with a proper selection of a subsequence, that $\gamma_\kappa$ converges pointwise to

 and integrals of $\gamma_\kappa$ (that is $\lambda_\kappa$) converge to the integral of the above function, as otherwise we could strictly decrease the energy by moving mass to the condensate, which contradicts the fact $\lambda^{\min} = \rho$.
 It follows that the following equality needs to hold true: